Confused about Sharp Objects ending? We've got you covered

 In the end, Sharp Objects didn't surprise.
 Meaning that if you've read Gillian Flynn's novel, HBO's eighth and final episode, titled Milk, presented the same killer as the one in print.

-But if you didn't read the book the miniseries is based on, you need a little more than the 49-minute finale to get everything that happened at the end.
+But if you didn't read the book the Southern gothic miniseries is based on, you might need a little more than the 49-minute finale to get everything that happened at the end.

 We wrapped up last week with Camille realizing it was her mother who killed her sister Marian.
 "My mother did it," she told her editor, who begged her to come home.
 "She's doing it again and I need to take care of it," Camille replied as a way of saying she wasn't going to leave Wind Gap with her sister Amma in danger.